Updated 7/28/2022 to include 10 – yes, TEN! — self care ideas to treat yourself to Self Care Sundays.

 Allow the craving of your soul to be acknowledge and honored.
 Not everything has to be so logical all the time.
 (Uh, I’m holding up a mirror and reminding myself of this.
 It is often easier said than done, but gets easier with practice).

-What do you for your self care Sunday routine?
-We’d love to hear your self care sunday ideas to ease your mind or make the upcoming week better.
+What do you for your self care Sunday practice?
+We’d love to hear your self-care sunday ideas to ease your mind or make the upcoming week better.
+Remember, we aren’t looking for the perfect day; it’s all about doing what YOU need in this moment.

 Treat Yourself to a Happy Self Care Sunday!